 The VAT tax rate is the amount of VAT charged depending on the types of goods and services in question.
 It varies, but 20% is a standard one.

-You can submit a VAT return every month, every quarter (3 months), or every year — you get to choose how long your accounting period will be.
+VAT payment due dates might be every month, every quarter (3 months), or every year — you get to choose how long your accounting period will be.

 If you submit the return yearly, you still pay your VAT more than once a year and the sum is based on estimations — this scheme is the least popular of all.

 For 1 or 3 months, you must submit the returns and pay tax within 1 calendar month and 7 days after the accounting period ends.
 If your money does not make it to HMRC within the set time frame, they will assume you broke the deadline and fine you.
-We recommend paying your taxes in advance.
+Of course, it is important not to miss the VAT return deadlines, but it is also better to pay your taxes in advance.

 Richards’ quarter-long accounting period ends on 31 March 2020.
 He must submit and pay VAT to HMRC by 7 May 2020.